-d.
-In support of any of these evaluative activities, the DFSC/SFSC shall collect information from each faculty member that includes, but shall not be limited to, systematically gathered student reactions to teaching performance in addition to supplemental measures of faculty teaching performance (e.g. ctlt observations, tenured faculty observations, faculty assessment tools etc. The anonymity of students shall be preserved as far as possible.
-Anonymous communications (other than officially collected student reactions to teaching performance) shall not be considered in any evaluative activities.

-3. The DFSC/SFSC shall be responsible for making recommendations regarding faculty contracts and appointments, for reappointment and non-reappointment, for performance evaluation, for salary adjustments and for promotion, tenure, and dismissal.

-4. In cases of tenure and promotion the DFSC/SFSC shall notify the candidate of its intended recommendation and rationale before submitting its recommendation to the CFSC and shall provide opportunity for the candidate to meet with the DFSC/SFSC to discuss the intended tenure and promotion recommendation.
+- d.
+In support of any of these evaluative activities, the DFSC/SFSC shall collect information from each faculty member that includes, but shall not be limited to, systematically gathered student reactions to teaching performance.
+The anonymity of students shall be preserved as far as possible.
+Anonymous communications (other than officially collected student reactions to teaching performance) shall not be considered in any evaluative activities. - 3.
+The DFSC/SFSC shall be responsible for making recommendations regarding faculty contracts and appointments, for reappointment and non-reappointment, for performance evaluation, for salary adjustments and for promotion, tenure, and dismissal. - 4.
+In cases of tenure and promotion the DFSC/SFSC shall notify the candidate of its intended recommendation and rationale before submitting its recommendation to the CFSC and shall provide opportunity for the candidate to meet with the DFSC/SFSC to discuss the intended tenure and promotion recommendation.
 The candidate who believes that relevant factors or materials have been ignored or misinterpreted shall be entitled to present arguments and supplement his or her materials before final recommendation by the DFSC/SFSC.
 This activity must be accomplished within the time period provided for DFSC/SFSC review (see Appendix 1.B).
-The candidate's evidence of accomplishment together with the DFSC/SFSC recommendation and rationale, the Chairperson/Director's report, if required (see IV.C.4), and all minority reports shall be forwarded in writing to the candidate, the CFSC, DFSC/SFSC and the Provost.
-Any member of the DFSC/SFSC to reach a recommendation the DFSC/SFSC must inform the candidate in writing about their use and the materials must be made available to the candidate.
+The candidate's evidence of accomplishment together with the DFSC/SFSC recommendation and rationale, the Chairperson/Director's report, if required (see IV.C.4), and all minority reports shall be forwarded in writing to the candidate, the CFSC, the DFSC/SFSC, and the Provost.
+Any member of the DFSC/SFSC may submit a minority report (see IV.C.4).
+If additional materials are used by the DFSC/SFSC to reach a recommendation the DFSC/SFSC must inform the candidate in writing about their use and the materials must be made available to the candidate.
 All materials used in arriving at a recommendation must be forwarded on to the CFSC.